Sorting Fermionization from Crystallization in Many-Boson Wavefunctions: Fermionization vs Crystallization

 \subsection{Crystallization}

 For bosons with dipole-dipole interactions, crystallization occurs when the long-range tail of the interaction [see Eq.~\eqref{ddint}] becomes dominant~\cite{Chatterjee:17}: the bosons form a lattice structure which allows them to minimize their mutual overlap.
 To characterize crystallization we analyze the one-body and two-body density for bosons with dipolar interaction of strength $g_d$.
-We choose the cut-off parameter $\alpha=0.05$ in Eq.~\eqref{ddint} such that the effective interaction $V_{eff} = \int_{-10.0}^{10.0} \frac{g_d} {x^3 +\alpha} dx = \int_{-10.0}^{10.0} \delta(x) dx = 1.0 $.
+We choose the cut-off parameter $\alpha=0.05$ in Eq.~\eqref{ddint} such that the effective interaction such that the effective interaction features the same physical beahavior as the ``real'' dipolar interaction that additionally contains a contact-interaction term (see Ref.~\cite{Chatterjee:17} for a direct comparison).

 We plot the one-body density of $N=4$ bosons as a function of $g_d$ in Fig.~\ref{Fig1}(c) and (d).
 The system is condensed at the center of the trap for small $g_d$.
 As $g_d$ increases, the density starts to exhibit a four-hump structure (see Fig.~\ref{Fig1}(c) and (d) for $g_d \in [\sim 1, \sim 5]$) similar to the density observed for the fermionization of bosons with contact interactions [Fig.~\ref{Fig1}(a)].